-Cross-disciplinary courses explore content that do not fall neatly into extant disciplinary descriptions.
+Cross disciplinary courses explore content that doesn't fall neatly into extant disciplinary descriptions.
 Faculty members may be working outside of traditional disciplinary boundaries or course content may integrate several disciplinary perspectives in a way that a single disciplinary designator would not be appropriate.
-The challenges provide an unusual context in which such
+The challenges provide an unusual context in which such nontraditional activities emerge as important components of the overall educational experience.

-O. SPECIAL TOPICS: FIRST YEAR SEMINAR ar.
-Course, 1,192.
-TOPICS IN LIVING AND LEARNING 2.
-INTERCULTURAL STUDIES 5,296.
-SPECIAL TOPICS letailed study of an interdisciplinary topic at the sophomore level not normally offered in the regular curriculum.
-This course may be credit for different topics.
-O. STUDY ABROAD (CREDIT EVALUATED) Intenary-approved enrollment in courses pursued abroad that fall outside disciplinary designators.
-Credit will be assigned on an indivitible appropriate department based on an evaluation of the student's completed course work.
-5,396.
-SPECIAL TOPICS 1-494.
-INDEPENDENT STUDY interdisciplinary project taken as an independent study and supervised by a sponsoring faculty member that explores a topic from respectives or that integrates the various aspects of an individualized major.
+190. SPECIAL TOPICS: FIRST YEAR SEMINAR

+191,192.
+TOPICS IN LIVING AND LEARNING

+292. INTERCULTURAL STUDIES

+295,296.
+SPECIAL TOPICS

+300. STUDY ABROAD (CREDIT EVALUATED)

+395,396.
+SPECIAL TOPICS

+491-494.
+INDEPENDENT STUDY 1-4 An interdisciplinary project taken as an independent study and supervised by a sponsoring faculty member that explores a topic from multiple

+perspectives or that integrates the various aspects of an individualized major.